joris-calvat/react-dual-range-slider/README.md

 The react dual range slider is a UI input designed to set a range of values.

 You can set the limits and the values by default.
-The reverse mode permits to get the highest limit value on the left, then the lowest on the right.
+The reverse mode permits to switch the order of limit values on left/right.

-It is done to format yourself the output, easy to round the values.
-Then an onChange event is triggered when the user stops to slide.
+An onChange event is triggered when the user stops to slide.
+Pass a function to format yourself the output, easy to round the values.

+It is possible to set a personalized range color.

 ## Demo & Examples